 - small bowl

-Read on to see how to make a homemade hot chocolate with oat milk.
+For best results, read on to see my step-by-step instructions to make my homemade hot chocolate recipe.

-Mix together the cocoa powder and rapadura sugar in a small dish until well combined.
+Mix together the cocoa powder and rapadura sugar in a small bowl or dish until well combined.

 Add a dash of oat milk and stir with a teaspoon to make a paste.
 When we would make hot chocolates with my Opa, he used to call this making mud.

-Pour the oat milk and vanilla extract into a saucepan over a low heat.
+Pour oat milk and vanilla extract into a saucepan over a low heat.
+Don't let the oat milk boil or it may seperate.
 Add the chocolate paste to the oat milk and whisk to combine, stirring occasionally as the oat milk hot chocolate heats.
 This will take about 5 minutes.
 Once the liquid starts steaming, remove from the heat.

 While the oat hot chocolate is heating up, make the coconut whipped cream (if using).
 For this you will need coconut solids, you can make this by placing a can of coconut milk into the fridge overnight (you will need to have refrigerated this the night before).
 Scoop out the solid coconut milk at the top of the can and dispose of the coconut water or reserve for another recipe.
 Add the coconut solids to a bowl and beat until light and fluffy.